-I stayed at the Abraham hostels in Tel Aviv, Jerusalem and Nazareth and they have a great shuttle bus that runs between the cities a couple of times per day.
+I stayed at the Abraham hostels in Tel Aviv, Jerusalem, and Nazareth and they have a great shuttle bus that runs between the cities a couple of times per day.
 If you decide to hire a car, feel assured that road conditions in Israel are pretty good, and the signs are all in English as well as Hebrew.

 Take Guided Tours of Less Accessible Areas

 It is fairly easy to get around Israel independently.
 That said, there are some places which are a little remote or tricky to get to with public transport.

 Buses and Rail Services

 “Egged” buses are the main public transport bus network in Israel.
 Services run regularly between the major Israeli towns and cities, in addition to more remote places and touristic sites such as the Dead Sea.

 It is worth noting that the rail network is not as comprehensive as the bus network.
 Trains run between Tel Aviv, Haifa, and Jerusalem.
 You can check the latest schedules and prices here.

 Sheruts are shared taxis that operate within Israeli cities.
 These are basically little minivans that follow a set route across town.

-If you find yourself staying at a hotel in an off the beaten path area of town, ask the Receptionist where the nearest sherut stop is.
+If you find yourself staying at a hotel in an off-the-beaten-path area of town, ask the Receptionist where the nearest sherut stop is.
 Sheruts are safe and help you save some money during your trip.

 Renting a car in Israel is a great way to get around.
 This gives you a lot more freedom and flexibility than if you have to rely on public transport.